 - Lymphangiosarcoma.
 This rare form of soft tissue cancer can result from the most-severe cases of untreated lymphedema.
 Possible signs of lymphangiosarcoma include blue-red or purple marks on the skin.

-Your doctor may try to rule out other causes of swelling when diagnosing lymphedema.
+Your doctor may try to rule out other causes of swelling when diagnosing you.
 Swelling can have many causes, including a blood clot or an infection that doesn’t involve your lymph nodes.

 If you’re at risk of lymphedema — for instance, if you’ve recently had cancer surgery involving your lymph nodes — your surgeon may diagnose lymphedema based on your signs and symptoms.

-Typical testing involved starts with vascular and soft tissue ultrasound imaging, which is painless and non-invasive, but if the cause is not clear, other testing may include MRI, CT scanning, and lymph scanning.
+Testing typically begins with vascular and soft tissue ultrasound imaging, which is painless and non-invasive.
+If ultrasound imaging is inconclusive, we consider MRI, CT scanning, and lymph scanning.

 Risks of lymphatic specific surgery have additional complications as they often involve an incision unlike endovascular surgery, which is done though an IV.
 Most additional complications are incision related, such as infection, wound problems, and scarring.
 As lymphatic specific surgery is typically done where the problem exists, and scarring is one of the causes of lymphedema, there is a small but present risk that it makes the problem worse.